top of page

 Steering Committee Member

-Dr. McDaniel is the President of the Central Virginia Chapter National Black Nurses Association (CVCNBNA) and co-chairs the CVCNBNA’s Health Policy Committee.
-She serves on several boards including the Board of Trustees of Henrico, Parham and Retreat Doctors’ Hospitals, the Virginia Nurses Foundation, the Virginia State University BSN Completion Advisory Board, and the Central Virginia Chapter Nurses Association Board of Directors.
-She is the inaugural chair and equity ambassador of the Virginia Nurses Association and Foundation Diversity, Equity, and Inclusion (DEI) Council and has authored several publications related to her DEI work.
+Dr. Vivienne Pierce McDaniel is a registered nurse with over 17 years of leadership and academic experience who places a high value on advancing health equity, especially for underserved and underrepresented populations.
+She is a diversity and inclusion consultant for James Madison University School of Nursing and Sentinel U healthcare simulations and learning innovations.
+As an adjunct nursing professor in a graduate program, she teaches health policy and advocacy and supervises students through their doctor of nursing practice projects.
+McDaniel is the president of the Central Virginia Chapter National Black Nurses Association (CVCNBNA) and co-chairs the CVCNBNA’s Health Policy Committee.
+She serves on several boards, including the board of trustees of Henrico, Parham, and Retreat Doctors’ Hospitals, the Virginia Nurses Foundation, the Virginia State University BSN Completion Advisory Board, and the Central Virginia Chapter Nurses Association Board of Directors.
+She is the inaugural chair and equity ambassador of the Virginia Nurses Association and the foundation’s Diversity, Equity, and Inclusion (DEI) Council and has authored several publications related to her DEI work.
+McDaniel earned her doctor of nursing practice degree from Walden University with a focus on health policy and advocacy, her MS in nursing management and organizational leadership and BS degree in nursing from American Sentinel University and an associate’s of applied science degree in nursing from Thomas Nelson Community College.
+She is a 2021 fellow of the American Association of Colleges of Nursing inaugural Diversity Leadership Institute.

 Matthew Meyer, MD